lpzun/cuba/examples/benchmarks/README.md

 # Multithreaded Recrusive programs

+### 11. QuickSort
+##### Description
+Concurrent QuickSort shows one important concurrency paradigm: dynamic multithreading.

+But as we discussed, dynamic multithreading does not fit our requirement very well.

+For us, thread pool is a better scenario.

 ### 12. Concurrent BST
 ##### Description
 This repository contains SnapTree, a concurrent AVL tree with fast